Speedy Answers

 Yes.
 You can create a conditional redirect to redirect all the visitors from a specific certain to a different page.

-If the user is logged-in, use our User Details Shortcode
+1. If the user is logged in, you can use our User Details Shortcode to display the user’s name.

 Learn more about creating pop-ups using If-So